rafaelmiguez/AR-LabFactory-Interactive-Instructions/README.md

-# AR LabFactory — Interactive Instructions
+# Drivolution Version 1.0 — AR Interactive Instructions

-A research-oriented augmented-reality prototype developed to explore immersive instructional interfaces for technical procedures.
+A Unity-based augmented-reality prototype developed to explore immersive instructional interfaces for technical procedures.

-## Overview
+## Project context

-This project adapts written instructions to an augmented-reality experience.
-Spatial anchors help place the experience in the physical environment, while interactive widgets guide the user through the procedure in context.
+Drivolution Version 1.0 adapts written technical instructions into an interactive augmented-reality experience.
+Spatial anchors place the experience in the physical environment, while instructional widgets and contextual panels guide the user through the procedure step by step.

-The repository presents a non-confidential laboratory prototype and selected implementation notes.
-It documents the interaction design and implementation approach rather than providing a turnkey production build.
+The prototype was developed as a laboratory research project focused on the design and implementation of XR interaction flows.
+This public repository is a sanitized project overview; it is not intended to provide a turnkey production build.

 ## Main features

 - Spatial-anchor-based placement of the AR experience
 - Interactive instructional widgets and contextual panels
 - Tutorial calibration and instruction-flow management
-- Support for XR interaction with Meta Quest devices
+- XR interaction support for Meta Quest devices
 - Optional computer-vision-assisted component detection workflow

 ## Technology